doctaphred/gitsync/README.md

 ## Usage (seriously, just don't)

 In an already-initialized git repo with a remote, `gitsync .`.
+Run it in the background or via tmux/screen if you have a good memory or like surprises.
+Or if you REALLY wanna have a bad time someday, hook it up to systemd.

 ## Reflections Upon First Use